Download OpenAPI specification:Download

 After the creation of the data store, you can fill it with signal data.
 The classic way to do it is writing your own reading function and adding signals, i.e. lists of data points, to the data context yourself, as it is shown in Data Reader Options.

-We recommend to use the built-in files reader, which processes a folder with csv files that have to follow the CSV Format Specification.
+We recommend using the built-in files reader, which processes a folder with CSV files that have to follow the CSV Format Specification.

 # create empty data context for analysis data